Run everything on your own server.

 Provider tokens live where your runner runs.
-We never see them.
+We never receive them.

 - 01